fredyzh/go-movie-react-fiber/README.md

 ### `go run ./cmd`

 Runs the app in the development mode.\
-Open [http://ec2-18-234-143-140.compute-1.amazonaws.com:8282/] to view it in your browser, deployed on aws ecs for demo purpose
+Open [http://ec2-18-234-143-140.compute-1.amazonaws.com:8282/] to view it in your browser, deployed on aws ecs for demo purpose, login: movieadmin@test.com/test1234

 The page will reload when you make changes.\
 You may also see any lint errors in the console.